d4n3sh/thedaneshproject/content/posts/2007-03-19-malaysian-web-hosting.md

   - 889737117

 ---
 I am currently hosted at [godaddy][1].
 My subscription ends in 2 months so the time to scout for a new hosting company has begin.
-This time I&#8217;m going for a local hosting provider if possible.
-Maybe it&#8217;s the idea of my blog being close to home, I don&#8217;t know.
+This time I'm going for a local hosting provider if possible.
+Maybe it's the idea of my blog being close to home, I don't know.

 Anyways, this is what I have narrowed down to so far.